 If a diet is higher in phosphorus than calcium, calcium will be leached from the bones and other tissues to balance levels in the blood.
 This results in a softening of the bones, making them susceptible to fractures, along with a myriad of other health problems related to calcium imbalance.

 Sugar gliders in the wild feed on eucalyptus gum, sap, insects, nectar, and honeydew (an excretory product of nectar-eating insects).
 They will also eat bird eggs, lizards, small birds, and other small prey.
 This diet is difficult to replicate in captivity.
-To thrive in captivity, experts recommend a wide variety of foods, in an attempt to mimic their natural intake.
+To thrive in captivity, they require a varied diet that includes fresh fruits and vegetables and protein from various sources (primarily insects).
+Fresh water must be available at all times.

 What—specifically—should be included in a varied diet?
 We spoke to the exotic animal veterinarian and author Dr. Cathy Johnson-Delaney to find out.